Gail Sheehy

 Gail Sheehy (born Gail Henion; November 27, 1936 – August 24, 2020) was an American author, journalist, and lecturer.
 She was the author of seventeen books and numerous high-profile articles for magazines such as New York and Vanity Fair.
 Sheehy played a part in the movement Tom Wolfe called the New Journalism, sometimes known as creative nonfiction, in which journalists and essayists experimented with adopting a variety of literary techniques such as scene setting, dialogue, status details to denote social class, and getting inside the story and sometimes reporting the thoughts of a central character.

-Many of her books focused on cultural shifts, including Passages (1976), which was named one of the ten most influential books of our times by the Library of Congress.
+Many of her books focus on cultural shifts, including Passages (1976), which was named one of the ten most influential books of our times by the Library of Congress.
 Sheehy penned biographies and character studies of major twentieth-century leaders, including Hillary Clinton, both presidents Bush, Prime Minister Margaret Thatcher, Egyptian President Anwar Sadat, and Soviet president Mikhail Gorbachev.
-Her most recent book, Daring: My Passages (Sept.
-2014), is a memoir.
+Her most recent book, Daring: My Passages (2014), is a memoir.

-Sheehy's article "The Secret of Grey Gardens", a cover story from the January 10, 1972 issue of New York, brought the bizarre bohemian life of Jacqueline Kennedy's aunt Edith Ewing Bouvier Beale and cousin Edith "Little Edie" Bouvier Beale to public attention.
+Sheehy's article "The Secret of Grey Gardens", a cover story from the January 10, 1972, issue of New York, brought the bizarre bohemian life of Jacqueline Kennedy's aunt Edith Ewing Bouvier Beale and cousin Edith "Little Edie" Bouvier Beale to public attention.
 Their story was the basis for the film Grey Gardens and a Broadway musical of the same name.

 Early life and education

 Gail Sheehy was born in Mamaroneck, New York, to Lillian Rainey Henion and Harold Merritt Henion.
 Her mother's family was Scots-Irish.
 Her grandmother, Agnes Rooney ran away from Northern Ireland to the United States as a mail-order bride.
 Another part of her mother's family was Scottish and worked the Ulster plantation for English landowners.

 Growing up, Sheehy was close to her paternal grandmother, Gladys Latham Ovens.
 Ovens' husband had died of a stroke during the Great Depression—and after he died, Ovens went to work as a real estate agent in a career that lasted for over 40 years.
 Ovens bought Sheehy her first typewriter at age 7.
-When as an adolescent, Sheehy began to sneak into New York City on Saturday mornings to explore, her grandmother kept her secret.
+When, as an adolescent, Sheehy began to sneak into New York City on Saturday mornings to explore, her grandmother kept her secret.

 In 1958, Sheehy graduated from the University of Vermont with a Bachelor of Arts in English and home economics.
 She later returned to school in 1970, earning her Master of Arts in journalism from Columbia University, where she studied on a Rockefeller Foundation fellowship under the cultural anthropologist Margaret Mead.